Japan: Prehistoric to classical history

-The far-reaching Taika Reforms in 645 nationalized all land in Japan, to be distributed equally among cultivators, and ordered the compilation of a household registry as the basis for a new system of taxation.
+In 645, the government led by Prince Naka no Ōe and Fujiwara no Kamatari devised and implemented the far-reaching Taika Reforms.
+The Reform began with land reform, based on Confucian ideas and philosophies from China.
+It nationalized all land in Japan, to be distributed equally among cultivators, and ordered the compilation of a household registry as the basis for a new system of taxation.
+The true aim of the reforms was to bring about greater centralization and to enhance the power of the imperial court, which was also based on the governmental structure of China.
+Envoys and students were dispatched to China to learn about Chinese writing, politics, art, and religion.

 The Jinshin War of 672, a bloody conflict between Prince Ōama and his nephew Prince Ōtomo, became a major catalyst for further administrative reforms.
 These reforms culminated with the promulgation of the Taihō Code, which consolidated existing statutes and established the structure of the central and subordinate local governments.
 These legal reforms created the ritsuryō state, a system of Chinese-style centralized government that remained in place for half a millennium.

 The Nara period (710–784) marked the emergence of a Japanese state centered on the Imperial Court in Heijō-kyō (modern Nara).
 The period is characterized by the appearance of a nascent literary culture with the completion of the Kojiki (712) and Nihon Shoki (720), as well as the development of Buddhist-inspired artwork and architecture.
 A smallpox epidemic in 735–737 is believed to have killed as much as one-third of Japan's population.
 In 784, Emperor Kanmu moved the capital, settling on Heian-kyō (modern-day Kyoto) in 794.
 This marked the beginning of the Heian period (794–1185), during which a distinctly indigenous Japanese culture emerged.
 Murasaki Shikibu's The Tale of Genji and the lyrics of Japan's national anthem "Kimigayo" were written during this time.